Changissnz/nu_merchant_principal/README.md

 Sometimes, the opposition unanimously fails.
 And then accountability would make claims of leadership issues.
-Here is one frequent claim that have been seriously entertained.
+Here is one frequent claim that has been seriously entertained.
 The social order proved to be insufficient after the declaration of ideals.
 Certain individuals' interests were betrayed before the beginning of the